inex/ixp-manager-docs-md/docs/features/rir-objects.md

 # Your RIR password to allow the updating of a RIR object by email:
 IXP_API_RIR_PASSWORD=soopersecret

-# Rather than specifiying the destination address on the command line, you can set it here
+# Rather than specifying the destination address on the command line, you can set it here
 # (useful for cronjobs and required for use with artisan schedule:run in >=v5.0)
 IXP_API_RIR_EMAIL_TO=test-dbm@ripe.net

-# Rather than specifiying the from address on the command line, you can set it here
+# Rather than specifying the from address on the command line, you can set it here
 # (useful for cronjobs and required for use with artisan schedule:run in >=v5.0)
 IXP_API_RIR_EMAIL_FROM=ixp@example.com
 ```